Actor-Relational Database Systems: A Manifesto: Actor Communication using Asynchronous Function Shipping

-The pseudocode employs an imperative style of invocation of asynchronous function calls in different actors, demonstrating the flexibility in actor models in encoding arbitrary control flow logic and dependency in application code.
+\begin{sloppypar} The pseudocode employs an imperative style of invocation of asynchronous function calls in different actors, demonstrating the flexibility in actor models in encoding arbitrary control-flow logic and dependencies in application code.
 For example, after the first loop, an invocation to the customer actor to get the customer group is made, and the future is immediately synchronized upon since the customer group value is necessary for invocation of \texttt{get\_fixed\_discounts} on the group manager actor.
 So the computation of \texttt{get\_price} may overlap with both \texttt{get\_customer\_info} and \texttt{get\_fixed\_discounts}, while \texttt{get\_customer\_info} is sequential wrt. \texttt{get\_fixed\_discounts}.
 Furthermore, a method invocation on an actor can trigger further asynchronous method invocations to other actors, thus allowing arbitrary nesting.
 In such a case, a method invocation only completes when all its nested method invocations complete.
 Actors support function shipping by design, since methods can only execute on the actor that defines them and hence the notion of locality is implicit.

-\begin{sloppypar} Different schemes can be used to synchronize on future results.
+Different schemes can be used to synchronize on future results.
 The calling code can synchronize on the future by invoking \emph{get} when the value is needed.
 For example, this is done to obtain the result value from the \texttt{get\_fixed\_discounts} method call.
 Alternatively, multiple futures can be synchronized upon at the same time by calls such as \texttt{when\_all} or \texttt{when\_one} to consume result values when all or any one are available, respectively.
-In the example, the futures from the price lookups are synchronized upon using the barrier semantics (\emph{when\_all}), after which cart purchases are recorded and an updated session ID value is returned for later use during checkout. \end{sloppypar}
+In the example, the futures from the price lookups are synchronized with barrier semantics (\emph{when\_all}), after which cart purchases are recorded and a session ID value is returned for later use in checkout. \end{sloppypar}